 - Michael J. Kruger

-Of course, in our modern day these very things have largely been realized.
+Of course, in our modern day, these very things have largely been realized.
 In fact, I noticed that when my own son watched Star Wars on DVD a few years ago, he was not amazed by much of anything technological—some of that probably seemed pretty realistic to him.
-He was mesmerized instead by the fast flying ships, light saber fights, and fun action scenes.
+He was mesmerized instead by the fast-flying ships, lightsaber fights, and fun action scenes.
 We live in a world where technology advances at such a mind-boggling pace that we hardly have time to stop and be amazed by it.
-We feel this today particularly in the area of “social media” such as Facebook, Twitter, MySpace, and just plain ol’ texting.
-We are (supposedly) more connected with each other, more in touch with each other, more often communicating with each other, than ever before.
+We feel this today, particularly in the area of “social media” such as Facebook, Twitter, MySpace, and just plain ol’ texting.
+We are (supposedly) more connected with each other, more in touch with each other, and more often communicating with each other than ever before.

 3. “Surfacey” interactions/artificial relationships.
-MIT professor Sherry Turkle has recently written the book Alone Together: Why We Expect More from Technology and Less from Each Other (2011).
+MIT professor Sherry Turkle recently wrote the book Alone Together: Why We Expect More from Technology and Less from Each Other (2011).
 She observes, “On social-networking sites such as Facebook, we think we will be presenting ourselves, but out profile ends up as somebody else—often the fantasy of who we want to be” ( p.153).
-In other word, people might feel more connected, but they can really be more distant, at least from who they really are.
-In contrast, true Christian fellowship requires that we engage with people as we really are, so that we can honestly face our sin and grow together in Christ.
+In other words, people might feel more connected, but they can really be more distant, at least from who they really are.
+In contrast, true Christian fellowship requires that we engage with people as we really are to honestly face our sins and grow together in Christ.

 4. Lack of Physical Presence.
 Turkle observes again: “People readily admit they would rather leave a voicemail or send an email than talk face-to-face….
 The new technologies allow us to ‘dial down’ human contact, to titrate its nature and extent” (p.15).
 Modern technology can create an almost non-physical, quasi-Gnostic existence.
-It’s ironic that one of Christianity’s earliest enemies was Gnosticism, which held the belief that the physical world was inherently evil and that salvation was largely a release from the physical body.
+Ironically, one of Christianity’s earliest enemies was Gnosticism, which believed that the physical world was inherently evil and that salvation was largely a release from the physical body.
 In contrast, biblical Christianity has always had a robust and positive view of the physical.
 Face-to-face presence matters.
-Indeed, one day, in the new heavens and new earth, we will have new, resurrected bodies and we will see Christ (and each other) physically.
+Indeed, one day, in the new heavens and new earth, we will have new, resurrected bodies, and we will see Christ (and each other) physically.
 Forever.

 So, where do we go from here?
 Do we abandon the technology of our modern world, move to the countryside and adopt an Amish-style existence?
 Not at all.
-The point of this post has not been to condemn modern communication technology (I am using it this very moment!).
+The point of this post has not been to condemn modern communication technology (I am using it now!).
 Rather, the point has been that we must be aware of the challenges that it creates for ministry in our modern and postmodern world.
-The technology does not necessarily create sin patterns, but exacerbates the sin patterns that are already present within our hearts, and the hearts of our congregations.
-In response, we need to do something that we needed to do anyway: give our people a robust and vibrant picture of what the church is and their place in it.
+Technology does not necessarily create sin patterns but exacerbates the sin patterns that are already present within our hearts and the hearts of our congregations.
+In response, we need to do something that we needed to do anyway: give our people a robust and vibrant picture of what the church is and its place in it.
 In other words, we need to give them a full-orbed, biblical ecclesiology.